RomanMart/aws-microservices/README.md

-# Welcome to your CDK TypeScript project
+# CDK TypeScript project

 This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands